 Bachelor of Music in Music Performance

-The Bachelor of Music in Music Performance degree provides skilled musicians with opportunities to develop expertise as professional performers or composers of solo, chamber and large ensemble music; as directors and performers of church music; or as university-level faculty following graduate study.
+The Bachelor of Music in Music Performance degree provides skilled musicians with opportunities to develop expertise as professional performers or composers of solo, chamber, jazz and large ensemble music; as directors and performers of church music; or as university-level faculty following graduate study.

-There are four concentrations within the Bachelor of Music in Music Performance degree program:
+There are five concentrations within the Bachelor of Music in Music Performance degree program:

 Fast Facts